A few simple rules can make all the difference in losing weight — especially if you apply them in a way that makes the most sense for you.

 When I gave up smoking, I noticed that my hands and mouth were longing for something to do.
 So one suspects that the constant sipping also has the effect of keeping the mouth busy with something else besides the food it’s in the habit of working on.

 On the exercise front, Oprah has added resistance training to here regimen, mostly with dumbbells.
 (It’s great to see her recommending that.
 Resistance training is vital for building bone strength, for building fat-burning muscle, and for retaining the fast-twitch muscle fibers we lose as we age.)

-When I get my exercise device patented, I expect it will make a big difference.
-You'll be able to get a good workout in a matter of minutes, and raise your metabolism for the remainder of the day!
-Here's a book that shows how even a little exercise can make a big difference: 8 Minutes in the Morning, by Jorge Cruise and Tony Robbins.
+You can get a good workout in a matter of minutes in the morning, and raise your metabolism for the remainder of the day!
+Here’s a book that shows how even a little exercise can make a big difference: 8 Minutes in the Morning, by Jorge Cruise and Tony Robbins.

 This one was key, for me.
 The idea was to have your biggest meal for breakfast, a smaller one for lunch, a midday snack, and really small meal (like soup) for dinner.
 If dinner is early, then a small snack is allowed in the evening.
 But the idea is to eat nothing after 7:30.
 (That’s her schedule, anyway.
 My schedule varies a bit.
 More on that later.)

 A. Exercise and Eat Big in the Morning